Cooling subsectors

 Intro

 What are the main sectors in which cooling is needed?
-What is the GHG-mitigation potential per sector?
+What is the greenhouse gas mitigation potential per sector?

 We encounter cooling in different forms in many places of our everyday life.
 We are often not even aware of the advantages we gain from it, yet refrigerants and the energy consumption of the appliances are responsible for a considerable amount of emissions that harm our environment.
 Green Cooling solutions can contribute significantly to achieving the SDGs and thus improve the quality of life of people worldwide.
 Enter our cool city, explore the different cooling subsectors and learn more about their use, appliances, refrigerants and how they affect everyone in our daily lives.